Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 The Government can make up to 10,000 calls a day.

-Bloomfield said at the moment, the Ministry can trace 185 cases a day and that will be scaled up to 300 a day.
+Bloomfield said at the moment the ministry can trace 185 cases a day and that will be scaled up to 300 a day.

-He said New Zealand is in the "gold standard" the Government was after.
+He said New Zealand was in the "gold standard" the Government was after.

-Bloomfield said it was important that people recall where they have been, and make a note of that.
+He said it was important that people recall where they have been, and made a note of that.

-That will help with contact tracing, he said.
+That would help with contact tracing, he said.

 This is all the more important in alert level 3, as people's contact with others expands, Bloomfield said.

-On a possible contact tracing app, Ardern said it is not a replacement for limiting human contact.
+On a possible contact tracing app, Ardern said it was not a replacement for limiting human contact.

 "There are frailties to the system," she said.